rexcontrols/REXexamples/UniPi_examples/ModbusSlave/test_master/README.md

-Modbus master for testing UniPi as Modbus TCP slave
+﻿Modbus master for testing UniPi as Modbus TCP slave
 ===================================================

 This folder contains the source files for the demonstration project on using